jaumefe/Informatica_1/README.md

 ### Australia
 This is not a project concerning Computer Science.
 In fact, this is a project carried out by 4 people for English course, in which we were promoting a travel to Australia.
 Therefore, as we were learning to create websites, we decided to make one, just for fun.
 Some links may not be working because they depend on websites created by other members of the group and their Altervista accounts have been deleted.

+There are some pages containing information about landmarks of Australia and a currency converter from Australian dollars to euros.

+### Currency converter
+A currency converter which works with a given exchange rate.
+It is contained among the exercises corresponding to Laboratory 1.

+### Distance in the plane
+A simply program which computes the distance in the plane of two points.
+It also corresponds to an exercise of Laboratory 1.

+### Ellipse
+This exercise is included inside GeometryApp project.
+It is a script which calculates the area of an ellipse from both semi-axes of the ellipse.

+### Formula
+It is an exercise to learn how to write formula on website by using Mathjax.
+There are three different formulae to write.

+### GeometryApp
+An application to compute different geometrical properties (area, perimeter, surface and volume) of some figures.
+This project has been done on a group of six people, whose names are included in the main page of the App.

 Under construction!